AleksanderMisztal/dao-hack/README.md

 All files named with `.api.js` under `frontend/pages/api` will be treated as stateless api endpoints (like aws lambda).

 Remember to `npm install`.

+### TODOs

+- Connect wallet
+- Create lens profile
+- Chooses one of the publishing permissions logic modules we’ve implemented (or address of their custom one)
+- Create post proposals
+- Approve post proposals if necessary